MartinEesmaa/VVCEasy/FFMPEGVVC.md

 For more options for libvvenc in FFmpeg VVCEasy version, type `ffmpeg_vvceasy -h encoder=libvvenc` for available commands.

-Additional command: You can convert to VVC video without taking a much space for vvencapp, example:
+Additionally... you can convert to VVC video without taking a much space for vvencapp by using pipe for example:

 ```
 ffmpeg -i example.mp4 -pix_fmt yuv420p -f yuv4mpegpipe - | vvencapp --y4m -i - --preset medium --qp 35 -o converted.266
 ```

-Converting xHE-AAC to AAC audio:
+Converting from xHE-AAC to AAC audio:

 ```
 ffmpeg -c:a libfdk_aac -i mymusic.m4a -c:a aac -b:a 128k mymusic.aac